 Investors can also use this page to review proxy and governance-related filings for information on director elections, board changes, and corporate governance guidelines, as well as insider transaction reports on Form 4 when available.
 Real-time updates from EDGAR ensure that new filings appear promptly, while AI summaries help clarify technical language and point to sections that may matter most for understanding OI stock, its capital commitments, and its ongoing transformation within glass container manufacturing.

-The award is structured as restricted stock units that vest in three equal annual installments, beginning on the first anniversary of the grant date.
-This means the executive’s ownership will fully vest over three years, aligning compensation with longer-term company performance and continued service.
+The grant is structured as restricted stock units that vest in three equal annual installments, beginning on the first anniversary of the grant date.
+This schedule means the shares become fully available to him over three years, aligning his equity ownership more closely with longer-term company performance.